Jrayp/Moku/README.md

 Please help me fix the typos, and poor wording in this document, when you come across them! (edit, and issue a pull request)

+Btw the map technically only supports one layer for defold tilemaps (the name can be changed with `moke.layer_name`, and defaults to layer1).However, I believe one could add multi layer functionality fairly easily by using multiple moku maps for the individial layers, and changing the layer name for working with them.

 # Moku Functions

 Following are the functions offered by Moku.
 The majority require the user to supply a moku map.